-Close up of some of the products available in the weed vending machine.
-All photos via the author.
+Some of the products available in the weed vending machine.
+All photos by the author

-Twenty minutes after I met Andy Bishop, a self-described “cosmic country” musician in Vancouver, I watched him buy weed from a vending machine.
-Bishop, who has a medical prescription to use marijuana, agreed to meet me for the first time at the BC Pain Society, where Canada’s first pot-dispensing machine hawks half ounces for $50.
+Twenty minutes after I met Andy Bishop, a self-described “cosmic country” musician in Vancouver, British Columbia, I watched him buy weed from a vending machine.
+Bishop, who has a medical prescription to use marijuana, agreed to meet me for the first time at the BC Pain Society, where Canada’s first pot vending machine hawks half ounces for $50.

-The vending machine has been up-and-running for a month, even though dispensaries have technically been illegal since April 1.
-New legislation banned all growers except for those certified by Health Canada.
-A recent injunction allows at-home growers to keep doing their thing, but the court order’s not meant to last.
+The machine has been up and running for a month, even though dispensaries have technically been illegal since April 1, when legislation banned all growers except for those certified by Health Canada.
+(An injunction currently allows home growers to keep doing their thing, but the court order’s not meant to last.)

-Places like the Pain Society operate in a legal grey zone, but it hasn’t slowed business; especially since the Vancouver Police Department has explicitly stated they don’t care about cracking heads at these dispensaries, so long as they only sell to patients.
-The current vending machine has been such a hit that a new one is going to be installed tomorrow.
-The society’s president, Chuck Varabioff, is planning to open two more in East Van.
+Places like the Pain Society operate in a legal gray zone, but it hasn’t slowed business, especially since the Vancouver Police Department has explicitly stated it doesn’t care about cracking heads at these dispensaries so long as they only sell to patients.
+The current vending machine, which sells ten different strains, has been such a hit that a new one is going to be installed tomorrow.
+The society’s president, Chuck Varabioff, is planning to open two more in East Vancouver.

-I meet Varabioff in his office inside the dispensary.
-His vending machine sells 10 different strains.
 “We keep the most popular stuff here, so that we have a quick turnover.
-Nothing goes stale, nothing stays here for more than a week,” he says.
+Nothing goes stale, nothing stays here for more than a week,” he told me.

-The second machine will have the same 10 strains, but will be fitted with grams instead of eighths, quarters, and half ounces.
+The second machine will have the same ten strains, but will be fitted with grams instead of eighths, quarters, and half ounces.
 The single gram is going to sell for $5—half of what prohibition pricing dictates.
-Varabioff considers this to be the best price in North America.
+Varabioff claims this is the best price in North America.

-Andy Bishop lights up after using the weed vending machine, even though he usually saves the Kush for later in the evening.
+Andy Bishop lights up after using the weed vending machine.

 Their best seller is the Master Kush.
-“It's blowing off the vending machine, three, four times a day I'm filling it,” says Varabioff.
+“It's blowing off the vending machine—three, four times a day I'm filling it,” said Varabioff.

-When Bishop arrives, all he needs to provide is a membership from another dispensary, one piece of photo ID, and a filled-out form.
+When Bishop arrives, all he needs to provide is a membership from another dispensary, a piece of photo ID, and a completed form.

 Even though he’s been smoking pot since he was a teenager, Bishop only recently started using it for medicinal purposes.
-Bishop is 31 years old and a guitarist who’s played in semi-decent indie rock bands.
+Bishop is a 31-year-old guitarist who’s played in semi-decent indie rock bands.
 When he started having pain in his wrists, he looked for a solution that didn’t involve pills.

 He’s had the script for six months, and so far Vancouver’s been the easiest place to score medicinal weed.

-Bishop settles on a gram of Master Kush from the aptly decorated vending machine and asks for some rolling paper before lighting up.
-The product is top notch, it’s gentle on the throat and very mellow.
+Bishop settled on a gram of Master Kush from the aptly decorated vending machine and asked for some rolling paper before lighting up.
+The product is top notch, it’s gentle on the throat, and very mellow.

-Bishop tells me he recently checked out Seattle, but he found it more restrictive.
-He says there are laws that prohibit dispensaries within certain distances of parks and schools.
-Not here: Clark Park is just across the street, so is Stratford Hall, a K-12 school.
+Bishop told me he recently checked out Seattle, but he found it more restrictive—there are laws that prohibit dispensaries within certain distances of parks and schools.
+Not here: Clark Park is just across the street, and so is Stratford Hall, a K-12 school.

-As we start blazing inside the dispensary, I meet two more Vancouverites with pot scripts.
+As we started blazing inside the dispensary, I met more Vancouverites with pot scripts.
+(During the two hours or so that I spent in the dispensary, at least ten people used the vending machine—not bad for the middle of a weekday.)
 Freyja Prit is a real estate agent who uses weed chocolate to manage pain from terminal cancer.
 “Some of the older ladies feel more comfortable talking with me.
-So I'll sit down with them and talk about the types of uses,” she says.
+So I'll sit down with them and talk about the types of uses,” she said.

-After Prit we meet Justin Johnson, a part-time worker at the BC Pain Society who prefers smoking concentrates (which are not considered legal under Health Canada’s new rules) but is an avid vending machine user.
-"I use a solvent extraction,” he says as he brings a canister to the table.
-It’s filled with the same stuff you would use to refill your lighter.
-He also shows me a small container of resin that resembles honey and another product that looks like dark brown glass wrapped in paper.
+I also spoke with Justin Johnson, a part-time worker at the BC Pain Society who prefers smoking concentrates (which are not considered legal under Canada’s new rules) but is an avid vending machine user.
+"I use a solvent extraction,” he said as he brought a canister to the table that's filled with the same stuff you would use to refill your lighter.
+He also showed me a small container of resin that resembles honey and another product that looked like dark brown glass wrapped in paper.

-Johnson then heats up a titanium nail attached to the bong with a small blowtorch, which is a direct pathway to being super duper stoned called dabbing.
-The dude takes a hit and immediately the room smells like metal.
-It's not the same earthy smell you'll get from smoking.
-I’m also suddenly aware and thankful for the huge air vent sitting in the middle of the room.
+Johnson was a little more hardcore.
+As I watched, he heated up a titanium nail attached to his bong with a small blowtorch, an advanced stoner technique called dabbing.
+The dude took a hit and immediately the room smelled like metal instead of the pleasant earthy smell you get from smoking.
+I was suddenly aware and thankful for the huge air vent sitting in the middle of the room.

-"You'll probably get high if you sit around me," he says between coughing.
+"You'll probably get high if you sit around me," Johnson said between coughs.
 "What you just saw me do is the equivalent to one gram of marijuana in one go."

 Justin Johnson smokes resin.

-By now I can really feel the effects of the Kush.
-It’s time to head home for a nap, but not before picking up some coconut curry noodles.
+By then I could really feel the effects of the kush.
+It was time to head home for a nap, but not before picking up some coconut curry noodles.